EliasOenal/verity/doc/cciEncryption.md

 24h window to avoid a gaussian distribution of timestamps.
 This blur's each message's timestamp and size by mingling it with all other messages sent in the same day, which should be enough.

+This specification does *not* prevent:
+1) recipients from learning the number other recipients
+2) (I'm sure I forgot something and will add it here some time)